Re-energising the North East of England, one lithium-ion battery cell at a time…

 Sir William Armstrong lived most of his life in Rothbury and Newcastle.
 He was an English inventor, engineer and industrialist in hydraulic engineering, shipbuilding and artillery and, in 1880, his Cragside residence was the first home in the world to be lit by hydroelectricity.

-He was a visionary, and in many ways parallels can be drawn 140 years later with the ambition of leading lithium-ion battery cell technology developer, Britishvolt, which together with ISG is working to deliver the UK’s first-ever full-scale Gigaplant in Cambois, Northumberland – once an industrial hotspot at the heart of the coal mining community in the North East of England.
+He was a visionary, and in many ways parallels can be drawn 140 years later with the ambition to deliver the UK’s first-ever full-scale Gigaplant in Cambois, Northumberland – once an industrial hotspot at the heart of the coal mining community in the North East of England.

 Like Sir William’s home, the ground-breaking facility will put the UK on the global map as a powerhouse of innovation.
 As an exemplar in world-class, low carbon lithium-ion battery production, the new Gigaplant will be a driving force behind the UK’s automotive and renewable energy industries, leading from the front in the journey towards net zero.

-With around 8,000 jobs bringing vital employment and economic opportunities to local communities like Cambois, Britishvolt and ISG’s vision will touch people across the North East – and create legacies for generations to come.
+With around 8,000 jobs bringing vital employment and economic opportunities to local communities like Cambois, the project's vision will touch people across the North East – and create legacies for generations to come.

 The old stocking site and coal powered stations at the heart of Cambois in the 1960s.

-Let’s say you were speeding past the enormous lithium-ion battery ‘gigaplant’ factory, Britishvolt, in an electric car at 60mph.
+Let’s say you were speeding past the planned lithium-ion battery Gigaplant factory in an electric car at 60mph.
 It would take a full 12 seconds.

-A quick drive down the road from Sir William Armstrong’s house, the sheer size and scale of Cambois' new £2.6bn+ facility – the largest investment in the region since the 1980s – will see it become Europe’s fourth largest high-tech building once complete in 2024, with two further phases confirmed from 2027 onwards.
+A quick drive down the road from Sir William Armstrong’s house, the sheer size and scale of Cambois' planned £2.6bn+ facility – the largest investment in the region since the 1980s – will see it become Europe’s fourth largest high-tech building.

-A few difficult decades later, investment in renewable energy from the North Sea and planning approval for Britishvolt’s revolutionary scheme is helping provide a much-needed rebirth and energy boost in the region.
+A few decades later, investment in renewable energy from the North Sea and rapid planning approval for this scheme will provide a much-needed rebirth and energy boost in the region.
 “We have a long and proud history of industry in this part of Northumberland and a factory and investment of this size will put this area firmly on the map once again for generations to come,” explains Northumberland County Council leader, Glen Sanderson.

 The coast of North Blyth and Port of Blyth have a rich heritage in the UK manufacturing industry.

-The development, which will be delivered by ISG, is a major win for the area, and the country.
+The development, which ISG has worked on since 2021, is a major opportunity for the area, and the country.
 As one of the biggest investments in the UK’s manufacturing history, it will create up to 8,000 jobs in the North East and a wealth of training and upskilling opportunities for local communities, with the long-term legacy of this major investment benefitting the region for families and years to come.

 ISG’s Social Value Manager, Sinéad Moloney, adds: “I moved to Northumberland 30 years ago because I loved the people and the environment.
 For the past 12 years I’ve worked in social value roles for local authorities and wasn’t looking for a change.
-However, when I saw the ambition of Britishvolt and ISG, I simply couldn’t bear the thought of anyone else doing such a pivotal role in my local community.”
+However, when I saw the ambition for this site, I simply couldn’t bear the thought of anyone else doing such a pivotal role in my local community.”

 The Gigaplant, which will be built on the site of the 93-hectare former Blyth Power Station, will utilise surrounding infrastructure and at capacity produce enough sustainable, low carbon cells to power approximately 300,000 electric vehicle battery packs per year – transforming vehicle electrification for the long-haul.
 It’s an operation that relies on smart manufacturing environments where every sinew of the space is connected – no easy feat, but something ISG understands implicitly, says Peter Millett, ISG’s managing director of high-tech manufacturing.

-In a nod to Sir William Armstrong, ISG will work closely with Britishvolt to ensure the site solely uses renewable energy, transmitting hydro-electric power generated in Norway 447 miles under the North Sea via the world’s longest inter-connector.
+In a nod to Sir William Armstrong, ISG will ensure the site solely uses renewable energy, transmitting hydro-electric power generated in Norway 447 miles under the North Sea via the world’s longest inter-connector.
 The team is also exploring the non-use of single-use plastics on site, as well as the environmental advantages of using rail infrastructure already in place from the region’s coal-mining days.

 “There is a freight line to the port terminal that we intend to modify with a pop-up terminal for construction materials,” explains Peter.
 “Studies by ISG suggest that train deliveries will keep 100 lorries off the road a day, accounting for about 30% of the carbon footprint of the equivalent road delivery.”

-For Senior Project Manager, Graeme Borthwick, “the sustainable legacy of Britishvolt rights eight years of wrong in my career by decarbonising the global manufacturing industry I have been involved in so long.”
+For Senior Project Manager, Graeme Borthwick, “the sustainable legacy of this project is its role in decarbonising the global manufacturing industry I have been involved in for so long.”

 “To be involved in a such a pivotal scheme in Britain’s history that will not only inspire a new generation of electric cars, but also provide for future generations of families in Cambois and the surrounding areas – and future drivers like my son – it’s a very proud feeling.
 It certainly makes the drive home after work very rewarding.”